tencentyun/qcloud-documents/product/大数据与AI/Elasticsearch Service/最佳实践/数据接入 ES_intl.md

  }
 }
 ```
-For more information on accessing Kafka data sources, see the official document [Kafka Input Plugin](https://www.elastic.co/guide/en/logstash/5.6/plugins-inputs-kafka.html).
+For more information on loading data from Kafka, see the official document [Kafka Input Plugin](https://www.elastic.co/guide/en/logstash/5.6/plugins-inputs-kafka.html).

-### Database data sources connected with JDBC
+### Databases connected with JDBC as data source

 ```
 input {